javaf/extra-event/README.md

 # java-spine

 What is `java-spine` you ask?
-Here is a short-story to hlep understand.
+Here is a short-story to help understand.

 > Today is Diwali.
 You waited a long time for this, didn't you?
 The dark night is lit up with
 > numerous lights.
 People have gathered around showers of sparkles oozing from the ground.
 In